-Elections officials are required, to the extent possible, to ensure that polling places are accessible to voters with disabilities.
+Elections officials are required, to the extent possible, ensure that polling places are accessible to voters with disabilities.

-The Secretary of State has approved several voting systems for use that allow voters with disabilities to cast their vote privately and independently.
+The Secretary of State has approved several voting systems for use that allow voters with disabilities to cast their votes privately and independently.
 For a list of the equipment used in your county, visit our voting systems page.